 5. Wear a Brooch

-While they may seem a little "old school", there are plenty of more modern styles and ways to wear a brooch!
+While they may seem a little “old school”, there are plenty of more modern styles and ways to wear a brooch!
 A brooch is one of those items that just radiates luxury and sophistication, and a little sparkle is always great for personalizing your look.
-Pin these to your lapel, collar, Check out these and this one for some tasteful, classic, and expensive-looking options at a great price point.
+Pin these to your lapel or collar.
+Check out this one and this one for some tasteful, classic, and expensive-looking options at a great price point.

 6. Chandelier Earrings

 For that ultimate “dripping in luxury” look, a pair of chandelier earrings will definitely be the star of your look.
 Even if they’re inexpensive (great pair here!), these earrings a great style adding a little extra glam to your look.
 Just remember to keep things simple – too much bling can result in a look that crosses into costume-y territory